willpiam/lamport-cardano/ReadMe.md

 `/lamport-validator/validators/manystep.ak`

-A validator to handle the lifetime of the multi-step lamport signature scheme
+A validator to handle the lifetime of the multi-step lamport signature scheme.

 `/lamport-validator/lib/verify_lamport.ts`